 We have built a faculty of culinary historians and geographers, public policy specialists, economists, businesspeople, and agricultural experts to guide students in theoretical and practical exploration of food products, food systems, food politics, and food culture around the world.
 They are part of a new worldwide conversation about rational economies of food production, food quality and safety, and sustainability in rural and urban environments.

 Our partnerships with numerous food policy and culinary arts organizations and institutions provide many opportunities for students to meet and collaborate with established professionals and innovators in the field.
-The New School has an arrangement with the International Culinary Center (ICC), by which their students admitted to an undergraduate program of The New School for Public Engagement can receive transfer credits for their ICC studies.
-Our mobility agreement with ICC enables students in The New School for Public Engagement Undergraduate Programs to apply and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center (ICC) in New York City or California.
+The New School has an arrangement with the International Culinary Center (ICC), by which their students admitted to the Bachelor's Program for Adults and Transfer Students at The New School can receive transfer credits for their ICC studies.
+Our mobility agreement with ICC enables students in the Bachelor's Program for Adults and Transfer Students at The New School to apply for and enroll in one or more of the culinary or pastry professional training programs of the International Culinary Center (ICC) in New York City or California.
 The ICC courses will be valid for credit towards their bachelor's degree.

-Food Studies can be taken as part of The New School for Public Engagement Undergraduate Programs or as open-enrollment continuing education courses.
+Students in the Bachelor's Program for Adults and Transfer Students at The New School can earn a BA or BS in Food Studies or choose courses in Food Studies as part of a self-designed undergraduate curriculum.
+Food Studies courses are also available as open-enrollment continuing education courses.
 Enrolled students may also have the possibility of taking graduate courses in food studies at the Milano School.
 The New School tradition of linking theory to practice informs our approach to Food Studies, which is designed to develop analytical and critical tools while strengthening students' abilities to work constructively in a professional environment.

 Our Food Studies program is a perfect complement to vocational culinary education.
 Beyond the kitchen, a college degree can open the paths for culinary professionals to culinary management, consultancies, public relations, food writing, and more.
 Food Studies is also a great bridge to civic engagement for people who are passionate about food and cooking.